xsoar-bot/content-docs/docs/partners/become-a-tech-partner.md

 ## 4. Identify and Document

 Once you're accepted in the program, we'll provide you links to a few resources, including our [Support Portal](https://docs.paloaltonetworks.com/).
 We'll also share a document template, already partially compiled, that outlines the scope of the integration.
-The document includes concepts such as:
+Use the [HelloWorld example](https://docs.google.com/document/d/1wETtBEKg37PHNU8tYeB56M1LE314ux086z3HFeF_cX0/edit) as a guide.
+Your design document includes concepts such as:
 - Use cases
 - Commands/APIs used
 - Input for commands
 - Context output for commands
 - Raw output for commands

 We'll ask you to complete the document and submit back to us for review prior to starting to build.
-We will be available for clarification and follow up conversations.
+We are available for clarification and follow up conversations.

 ## 5. Build the Integration